floydhub/floyd-docs/docs/guides/run_on_floydhub_button.md

 ### Does this work with private repos?

 No, not right now.
-We are planning to add support for running form private repos.
+We are planning to add support for running for private repos.

 ### Does this work with branches?